Centennial Hills Hospital

-Centennial Hills Hospital Medical Center is a for-profit hospital owned by Universal Health Services and operated by Valley Health System located in the Centennial Hills neighborhood in Las Vegas, Nevada, United States at 6900 North Durango Drive near U.S. Route 95 and Clark County 215.
+Centennial Hills Hospital Medical Center is a for-profit hospital owned by Universal Health Services and operated by Valley Health System located in the Centennial Hills neighborhood in Las Vegas, Nevada, United States at 6900 North Durango Drive near Interstate 11/U.S. Route 95 and Clark County 215.
 The hospital has 226 beds and an area of 354000 sqft, The campus includes two medical office buildings.

 History

 The hospital opened its eight-story tower on January 21, 2008, having originally planned to open in Autumn 2007.
 The building included 52000 sqft of space for future expansion.

 It is the first tobacco-free campus in Nevada.

 Centennial Hills Hospital Medical Center was the first medical facility in the state to offer the scanning system known as the O-arm.